-I mean, Kent and I made a decision when we got married 17 years ago that I would leave my tenured post at a – at a major research university, um, so that I could become a church planter’s wife.
-One of the first jobs I had was, Lord’s Day morning, cleaning the toilets – no kidding – because our church, uh, met at the, uh – at a – at a community center, and Saturday night, the last thing that happened was open men’s basketball.
+I mean, Kent and I made a decision when we got married 17 years ago that I would leave my tenured post at a, at a major research university, um, so that I could become a church planter’s wife.
+One of the first jobs I had was Lord’s Day morning cleaning the toilets.
+No kidding.
+Because our church met at a community center and Saturday night the last thing that happened was open men’s basketball.

-So you know what?
+Rosaria: So you know what?

 Jim: The bathrooms were a wreck.

-Rosaria: The bathrooms were a wreck.
-And I had to either decide – I mean, was I too important to do that?
-Or would I rather, as Psalm 84 said, “Be a doorkeeper in the house of the Lord?
+Rosaria: The bathrooms were a wreck, and I had to either decide, I mean, was I too important to do that?
+Or would I rather, as Psalm 84 said, be a doorkeeper in the house of the Lord?
 The Christian life is a humbling life.

-Jim: Well, and that’s a whole ‘nother thing – just the reality of living the Christian life well so your children can see…
+Jim: Well, and that’s a whole nother thing, just the reality of living the Christian life well so your children can see.

-Jim: …And – and actually experience what it means to live out the Gospel.
+Jim: And actually experience what it means to live out the gospel.

-John: Yeah.
-Our phone number is 800-A-FAMILY, and online, we’re at focusonthefamily.com/broadcast.
+John: Yeah, our phone number is 800 A FAMILY.
+And online we’re at focusonthefamily.com/broadcast.

 Tim: Hi, Dr. Butterfield.
 My name is Tim.

-Rosaria: Hi, Tim.
+Rosaria: HI, Tim.

-Tim: I’m originally from Tampa, Florida, but I live in Falcon, Colorado, now.
+Tim: I’m originally from Tampa, Florida but I live in Falcon, Colorado now.

-Tim: And, uh, just wanted to thank you for being here and for sharing your story.
-Uh, my question, uh, to you is, you know, after, uh, people read your book or maybe they hear this broadcast, and they start thinking about this concept of – of Christ-centered hospitality, what do you say to those who might listen and then say, “You know what?
+Tim: And I just wanted to thank you for being here and for sharing your story.
+My question to you is, you know, after people read your book or maybe they hear this broadcast, and they start thinking about this concept of, of Christ-centered hospitality, what do you say to those who might listen and then say, “You know what?
 I just don’t have that spiritual gift.
 You know, it’s not something I can do.”

-In fact, my personal giftings in, um, say, writing, for example – they got – it got me into a lot more trouble than less.
-You know, people talk about my three books – I’ve written more than three books.
+In fact, my personal giftings in, say, writing for example, they-it got me into a lot more trouble than less.
+You know?
+People talk about my three books.
+I’ve written more than three books.
 It took a lot to pull the plug on the pre-Christian books.
 That’s not easy to euthanize.
-In fact, it’s probably, you know, harder to euthanize a book than it is a dog.
-So – so first of all, let’s not have an overblown notion of our gifts.
+In fact, it’s probably you know harder to euthanize a book than it is a dog.
+So first of all, let’s not have an over-blown notion of our gifts.

 Our home, our home hospitality depends on many, many stakeholders.
-We have – like, you know, right now, I’m here, and I’m not home.
-And the good news is my phone is off because otherwise, you’d – you’d be in this kind of this constant din of Kent realizing that I’m not here, that I’m not home, and dinner tonight and who’s coming?
-And usually, at some point, like, probably about 5 o’clock, he’s gonna say, “Noah, just go pick up KFC.
+We have, like right I’m here and I’m not home.
+And the good news is my phone if off because otherwise you’d be at this constant din of Kent realizing that I’m not here, that I’m not home, and dinner tonight and who’s coming.
+And usually at some point, like probably about five o’clock, he’s going to say, “No, I’ll just go pick up KFC.
 You know, Rosie’s not home.
-I don’t know what we’re gonna do.”
+I don’t know what we’re going to do.”

-Rosaria: Um, and so – so you know, it’s not a one-person show.
+Rosaria: And so, so, you know it’s not a one-person show.
 It’s also not a display of giftedness.
-Hospitality is a laying-down of your life.
+Hospitality is a laying down of your life.
 It’s a sacrifice so that the hand of the stranger can be put into the hand of the Savior.
-It’s – it’s bridge work.
+It’s bridge work.
 It doesn’t bring attention to itself.

-And I say, “What do you mean, you love Jesus?”
-And they say, “I don’t know – I can’t explain it.
+And I say, “What do you mean you love Jesus?”
+And they say, “I don’t know.
+I can’t explain it.
 I just wake up every morning loving Jesus.”
 I say, “Well, I don’t wake up every morning loving Jesus.
-I wake up every morning loving Rosaria.
-And in order to love Jesus, I need to drive a fresh nail into my choice sin every day.
-And then I can love Jesus.”
+I wake up every morning loving Rosaria.”
+In order to love Jesus I need to drive a fresh nail into my choice sin every day and then I can love Jesus.
 You see, repentance is the threshold to God, not giftedness.

-Jim: That is good.
+Jim: Um.
+That is good.

 Michael: Good morning, Dr. Butterfield.